 Department of Maternal and Child Health (GRAD)

-The Gillings School's Department of Maternal and Child Health was founded in 1950 and is one of the world’s leading academic departments for research, teaching and practice.
+The Gillings School's Department of Maternal and Child Health, founded in 1950 and the only academic department of its kind, is a globally recognized leader in research, education, and public health practice.

 We are dedicated to improving the health of women, children, and families — domestically and globally.
 Our teaching program provides students with broad exposure to maternal and child health population needs and priorities, as well as with the skills to become leaders of tomorrow.
 Our faculty members represent a rich mix of academic backgrounds and interests and contribute their expertise and leadership in a wide range of disciplines.
 We invite you to join us as we embark upon an exciting new year of scholarship, leadership, and service.